Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 The Elevator (Question) Will Bring Your Tour Group Down

 If you tour Paisley Park, do not inquire about the elevator where Prince died.
-I know this etiquette because a woman on our tour asked that question and Corri politely replied that they prefer to focus on Prince’s life and don’t share that detail out of respect for his family.
+It’s the equivalent of mentioning Voldemort at Hogwarts.
+(I know this because someone on my tour did just that.)
+The team at Paisley Park will redirect saying that they prefer to focus on Prince’s life, and not his death.
+Respect the purple vibe, people!

 This is What it Sounds Like When Doves Cry

 Just as every life will eventually come to an end, so does the Paisley Park tour.
-The last display is a collection of the signs, drawings, and other memorabilia left by fans at the fence around Paisley Park beginning on April 21, 2016, when news broke that the music legend had passed away.
+The tour ends with a touching display of signs, drawings, and other tributes left by fans at the fence around Paisley Park beginning on April 21, 2016, when news broke that the music legend had passed away.

 Paisley Park is In Your Heart